Order the spring issue here

 Parallel life in the West Bank

-: Avner Faingulernt's two film portraits are a reminder that a birthplace can make the difference between heaven and hell.
+Avner Faingulernt's two film portraits are a reminder that a place of birth can make the difference between heaven and hell.

-: In the weekly demonstrations at the Gaza border, thousands of protesters are betting their lives for a better future.
+In the weekly demonstrations at the Gaza border, thousands of protesters stake their lives for a better future.

 Romance and Racism in Tekoa

-: A "left-wing" Israeli filmmaker spends 30 days in an Israeli settlement in the West Bank, in an attempt to get behind the stereotypes.
+A "leftist" Israeli filmmaker spends 30 days in an Israeli settlement in the West Bank, trying to get behind the stereotypes.

 End of the peace process?

-: The United States has decided to no longer deal with the Palestinian Authority (PA) as a diplomatic body, while Trump threatens to cut all support for the UN aid organization for Palestinian refugees.
-Now the US Embassy in Israel has moved from Tel Aviv to Jerusalem.
+The United States has no longer decided to deal with the Palestinian Authority (PA) as a diplomatic body, while Trump is threatening to cut all support for the United Nations Relief and Works Agency for Palestinian Refugees.
+Now the US embassy in Israel has moved from Tel Aviv to Jerusalem.
 Is the peace process over?

-: The ongoing Palestinian return march, which began on March 30 and has gathered tens of thousands of Palestinians, is a message to Israel and the international community that the Palestinians uphold the demand for the right to return to their homeland.
+The ongoing Palestinian return march, which started 30.
+March, and has gathered tens of thousands of Palestinians, is a message to Israel and the international community that Palestinians maintain the demand for the right to return to their homeland.

 Israel's neurotic state

-: May 14 this year marks the 70th anniversary of the proclamation of the state of Israel.
-The historian Michael Brenner takes a closer look at the complex and sometimes contradictory basis for its existence.
+14. May this year marks the 70 anniversary of the proclamation of the State of Israel.
+Historian Michael Brenner takes a closer look at the complex and, in part, contradictory basis of its existence.

 West of the West Bank

-: The conflict between Israel and Palestine is more difficult to resolve than ever, states Middle East researcher in new book.
+The conflict between Israel and Palestine is more difficult to resolve than ever, states a Middle East researcher in a new book.

 With hope of change

-: By portraying a female Sharia judge in the West Bank and a Palestinian boy in an Israeli hospital, respectively, these two documentaries provide insight into some of the challenges Palestinians face.
+By portraying a female Sharia judge in the West Bank and a Palestinian boy at an Israeli hospital, respectively, these two documentaries provide insight into some of the challenges Palestinians face.

 "Bloody Oslo"

-: What really happened during the secret talks between Israelis and Palestinians in Oslo in the early 90s?
+What really happened during the secret talks between Israelis and Palestinians in Oslo at the beginning of the 90s?

 In the backyard of the war

-: Although the peace process between Israel and Palestine has stopped, the Palestinians in Nabi Saleh still dream of access to the Mediterranean.
+Although the peace process between Israel and Palestine has stopped, Palestinians in Nabi Saleh still dream of access to the Mediterranean.

-: The BDS movement takes a new path in the more than 70-year-long conflict between Israel and Palestine.
-Based on non-violent principles, they try to pressure the occupying power to respect international law, human rights and adopted UN conventions.
-Should they receive the Nobel Peace Prize?
+The BDS movement goes a new way in the over 70-long conflict between Israel and Palestine.
+Underpinned by non-violent principles, they try to push the occupation power to respect international law, human rights and adopted UN conventions.
+Should they get the Nobel Peace Prize?